SuperShadowPlay/rollforxyz/README.md

 - [x] Add basic color theme
 - [x] Select an arbitrary card as the next in line
 - [x] Only begin selecting creatures once the user is done initially adding creatures
-- [ ] Next button moves along the page with active card
+- [x] Next button sticks to the bottom of the page
 - [ ] Page scrolls down when active enemy is off screen
 - [x] Add metadata
 - [ ] Save/load encounters